-23 ISI Commentary September 2020 para 480-482 this includes advice on what to do if the Barred List checking facility is unavailable application process.
+22 ISI Commentary September 2022 para 468-471 this includes advice on what to do if the Barred List checking facility is unavailable or the DBS applicant resident overseas application process.
 However, the service will not provide the facility to update employers automatically of any new criminal information throughout the individual's employment or period of engagement.

-24 Schools can obtain a Barred List check via the TRA.
+23 Schools can obtain a Barred List check via the TRA.

-25 If the school has received official advance information from the DBS or a registered umbrella body that the DBS certificate has been issued and contains no information, it will be reasonable to take this into account when assessing safeguards which are appropriate (ISI Commentary September 2021 para 477)
+24 If the school has received official advance information from the DBS or a registered umbrella body that the DBS certificate has been issued and contains no information, it will be reasonable to take this into account when assessing safeguards which are appropriate (ISI Commentary September 2022 para 465)